 Gary S. Mayerson

 Gary Mayerson is a graduate of the Georgetown University Law Center and the S.I.
 Newhouse School of Public Communications at Syracuse University.
 In early 2000, Gary founded Mayerson & Associates as the very first civil rights law firm in the nation dedicated to representing individuals with autism and related developmental disorders.
 Gary speaks regularly at national conferences and major universities and has testified before Congress on the subject of the federal Individuals with Disabilities Education Improvement Act (“IDEIA”).
 At the invitation of the United Nations, Gary spoke on the subject of facilitating inclusive education.
 Gary is well published in the field and is the author of How To Compromise With Your School District Without Compromising Your Child (DRL Books 2005), the “ABA Litigation” chapter appearing in Dr. Ivar Lovaas’ book, Teaching Individuals With Developmental Delays, the “Legal Considerations” chapter appearing in the Second Edition of Dr. Donna Geffner’s book, Auditory Processing Disorders (2013), and the “Autism in the Courtroom” chapter appearing in the Fourth Edition of Dr. Fred R. Volkmar’s seminal treatise, Autism and Pervasive Developmental Disorders (2014).
 Gary has been interviewed by the Today Show (NBC), Dan Rather (HDNet), Katie Couric, CNN, PBS, HLN, ABC, NPR, The Economist, New York Magazine, the Wall Street Journal, the Boston Globe, Congressional Quarterly Researcher and the New York Times, among other media.
-In 2016, after being peer-nominated and vetted across 12 factors by an attorney led research team, Gary was again named by Super Lawyers Magazine as one of the top attorneys in the New York metropolitan area.
+In 2017, after being peer-nominated and vetted across 12 factors by an attorney led research team, Gary was again named by Super Lawyers Magazine as one of the top civil rights attorneys in the New York metropolitan area.
 In addition to the U.S. Supreme Court, Gary is admitted to the Second Circuit Court of Appeals, the Third Circuit Court of Appeals, the Fifth Circuit Court of Appeals, the Sixth Circuit Court of Appeals, the Seventh Circuit Court of Appeals, the Tenth Circuit Court of Appeals, and the Eleventh Circuit Court of Appeals.
 Gary is responsible for more than sixty reported federal court decisions, including Deal v.
 Hamilton County, the very first autism case to ever reach the U.S. Supreme Court.
 Gary’s work also was instrumental in T.K. v.
 NYCDOE (unaddressed complaints about bullying as a “FAPE” deprivation), R.E. v.
 NYCDOE and C.F. v.
 NYCDOE (cases rejecting school district’s attempts to rely upon “impermissible retrospective evidence” at trial), T.M. v.
 Cornwall (least restrictive environment mandate as applied to ESY), L.B. v.
 Nebo School District (pertaining to “supported inclusion” and Congress’ “least restrictive environment” mandate), V.S. v.
 NYCDOE (parents have a procedural right to evaluate the school assignment) and Starego v.
 NJSIAA, a federal court settlement affording Anthony Starego, a 19-year-old high school placekicker with autism, an unprecedented fifth season of interscholastic competition (incredibly, that additional season had a storybook ending, with Anthony and his team going on to win the 2013 State Championship 26-15 after Anthony contributed points from two successful field goals!).
-Gary has served on the national board of Autism Speaks since its inception in 2005 and founded its Federal Legal Appeals Project, a pro bono initiative at the federal level.
-In addition, Gary serves on the Boards of JobPath, a not-for-profit based in Manhattan that is dedicated to securing and supporting meaningful employment opportunities for adults with autism, the Manhattan Childrens Center Foundation, and ALUT, Israel’s largest autism not-for-profit.
+Gary served on the national board of Autism Speaks for twelve consecutive years and founded and headed its Federal Legal Appeals Project, a pro bono initiative at the federal level.
+Gary presently serves on the Boards of JobPath, a not-for-profit based in Manhattan that is dedicated to securing and supporting meaningful employment opportunities for adults with autism, the Manhattan Childrens Center Foundation, and ALUT, Israel’s largest autism not-for-profit.
 Gary also serves on the Professional Advisory Board of the New England Center for Children (NECC), a residential school for students with autism located in Southborough, Massachusetts.
 Gary testified before the New York City Council in support of “Avonte’s Law,” a safety enhancement measure introduced by Councilmember Rob Cornegy that now provides an additional layer of protection for students with autism who have a propensity to wander.
-Last year, Gary and attorneys Maria McGinley and Jean Marie Brescia commenced a $500,000,000 federal lawsuit (styled as a class action) against the New York City Department of Education alleging that for years, the DOE has failed to properly assess and support older students for purposes of federally mandated vocational training and transition planning.
+Gary and attorneys Maria McGinley and Jean Marie Brescia commenced a $500,000,000 federal lawsuit (styled as a class action) against the New York City Department of Education alleging that for years, the DOE has failed to properly assess and support older students for purposes of federally mandated vocational training and transition planning.
 The suit estimates that the affected class consists of tens of thousands of public school students.
 In July, 2015, Gary and attorneys Maria McGinley and Jacqueline DeVore won a landmark sexual abuse trial in the Connecticut federal district court where, after a two week trial, the jury found that a paraprofessional formerly employed by the Darien school system had sexually abused a twelve-year-old boy with Down Syndrome.
-In that case, following post-trial motion practice, the Court entered judgment against the paraprofessional for damages, costs and attorneys’ fees that, in the aggregate, amount to approximately $681,000.
+In that case, following post-trial motion practice, the Court entered judgment against the paraprofessional for damages, costs and attorneys’ fees that, in the aggregate, amounted to approximately $681,000.
 The judgment was paid in full.

 Maria C. McGinley